- MAJOR version is aligned to the minor version of Openshift 4.x version. (ex: chart version 8.x.x is stable for OCP 4.8.x releases)

 - MINOR version is aligned to the patch version of Openshift 4.x.x version. (ex: chart version 8.13.x is stable for OCP 4.8.13 release)

-- MINOR version for major functionality ehancement added in a backwards compatible manner (ex: 0.X.0)
+- PATCH version for major functionality ehancement added in a backwards compatible manner (ex: 8.13.x)

-- PATCH version for bug, security and functionnals updates, backwards compatible for continous delivery (ex: 0.0.X)
+- PRE-RELEASE version for bug, security and functionnals updates, backwards compatible for continous delivery (ex: 8.13.23-beta)

 Only MAJOR, MINOR and PATCH are mandatory for naming a chart release.

-Minor or patch release with an odd number are used for stable and releasable version.
-A even minor or patch number indicate a release not stable and releasable.
+Patch release with an odd number are used for stable and releasable version.
+A even minor on the patch number indicate a release not stable and releasable.